fairagro/pilot-uc-textmining-metadata/README.md

 pip install -r requirements.txt
 ```
 ## Hands-on
-Please refer to the [toturials](toturials) for a showcase of how to use the dataset for models fine-tuning.
-It follows the token-classification toturial from Huggingface.
+Please refer to the [tutorials](tutorials) for a showcase of how to use the dataset for models fine-tuning.
+It follows the token-classification tutorial from Huggingface.

 ## Datasets station
 The [data](data) is a directory where a copy of the corpus can be accessed.
 It is also a helpful directory to work as an output for the different software components.